 "I'm up for the challenge."
 I responded.

 Shell pasta is tossed in a light chicken stock based sauce with smoky caramelized onions, Italian sausage and sweet green peas.
 Parmesan cheese adds lots of rich flavor without making the sauce creamy.
-This pasta recipe is a winner!
+This pasta and peas recipe is a winner!

 - shell pasta